solvercaptcha/solvecaptcha-python/README.md

 ## Proxies

-You can provide your proxy as an additional argument for the following methods: reCAPTCHA, FunCaptcha, GeeTest, GeeTest v4, KeyCaptcha, hCaptcha, Turnstile, Amazon WAF, and other captchas.
+You can provide your proxy as an additional argument for the following methods: reCAPTCHA, FunCaptcha, GeeTest, GeeTest v4, KeyCaptcha, Turnstile, Amazon WAF, and other captchas.

 The proxy will be passed to the API to facilitate captcha solving.